lfcj/SwiftLeeConcurrently/README.md

  #### Parent Tasks

- All child tasks are *notified* by their parents when a cancellation happens.
+ All children tasks are *notified* by their parents when a cancellation happens.

  **However**, that a Task is notified does not mean that the code will be cancelled.
 It is imperative to check for `Task.isCancelled` or `try Task.checkCancellation()` during execution.